MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/vTrue/Set-AzureRmSnapshotUpdateDiskEncryptionKey.md

 PS C:\> Update-AzureRmSnapshot -ResourceGroupName 'ResourceGroup01' -SnapshotName 'Snapshot01' -SnapshotUpdate $snapshotupdateconfig;
 ```

 The first command creates a local empty snapshot update object with size 10GB in Premium_LRS storage account type.
-It also sets Windows OS type and enables encryption settings.
+It also sets Windows operating system type and enables encryption settings.
 The second and third commands set the disk encryption key and key encryption key settings for the snapshot update object.
-The last command takes the snapshot update object and updates an existing snapshot with name 'Snapshot01' in resource group 'ResourceGroup01'.
+The last command takes the snapshot update object and updates an existing snapshot with name Snapshot01 in resource group ResourceGroup01.

 ## PARAMETERS